treeform/fidget2/README.md

 * Scrolling: `scrollable: bool`, `scrollPos: Vec2`

-## How is it different form Fitget 1?
+## How is it different from Fidget 1?

 It is a little bit of a departure from the Fidget1 model, but the main idea is the same.
 You should not need to design a UI once in a design program like Figma, and then rebuild it again in code using boxes, elements, CSS, or whatever.
 The basic idea is that you design your UI in Figma, and it just stays in Figma forever.
 You take that UI and bring it into programming land.
 You add hooks, events, and small pieces of logic, but you continue to work with the design itself.
 You can always go back to the Figma file and modify it slightly, and you should not need to modify the code very much.
 If you add new nodes, new elements, or rename things, in your design: then you will need code changes.
 But if you only move things around or change colors, sizes, or fonts, then no code changes are necessary!